-The EAA has established the new Community for Textile Archaeology and Conservation (ComTex) and invites Members to sign in on the EAA website and to check the Community’s website regularly to receive news and updates.
+The EAA established the Community on the Illicit Trade in Cultural Material in 2015.
+The Community invites Members to sign in on the EAA website and to check the Community’s website regularly to receive news and updates.

-Persons interested in working further with ComTex are welcome to contact the co-chairs via the ComTex EAA website.
+If you are interested in working further with the Community, please contact the chairs personally or via the Community website.

 Go back to top